bootleq/noise/README.md

 WebExtension Compatibility
 --------------------------

-Compatible version (2.0) is completely rewritten from legacy one.
+Compatible version (2.0 onward) is completely rewritten from legacy one.

 Most old functionalities are unavailable for the time being.